 Convenience is king these days as both Wal-Mart and 7-Eleven are demonstrating.

-Wal-Mart recently opened a larger 2,500-square-foot C-store at its Crowley location in Fort Worth, the Dallas Business Journal reported.
+Wal-Mart recently opened a larger 2,500-square-foot C-store at its Crowley location, the Dallas Business Journal reported.
 The pilot store is several times larger than the typical Wal-Mart convenience store.

 It offers beer, hot food, salads and snacks, and a soft serve station.